ja153903/baruch-mth3300/README.md

 ### Recommended Textbooks and Resources

 - "Python Crash Course" by Eric Matthes
-- "Automate the Boring Stuff with Python" by Al Sweigart
 - Official Python Documentation
 - Online platforms: Leetcode